 Children and teens with PTSD may avoid areas/situations that remind them of the event, and feel on edge, depressed or anxious, they wil also worry about dying early, be disinterested in outside activities, have concentration problems, repeated headaches or stomachaches.
 PTSD symptoms may last for many weeks or even years.

 What are post-traumatic stress disorder care options?

-Children/adolescents with PTD need a safe environment, support and reassurance from parents, schools and friends.
+Children and adolescents with PTSD need a safe environment, support and reassurance from parents, schools and friends.
 Psychotherapy (individual or group), behavioral modification techniques (CBT), relaxation techniques, and cognitive therapy, with or without medication to reduce fears and worries, may be required to manage anxiety, agitation or depression.

 Reviewed by: Jack Wolfsdorf, MD, FAAP

 This page was last updated on: 11/27/2019 11:16:41 AM